2023 EEF HackSPF

 Scotch Plains-Fanwood HS

-The 2021 EEF HackSPF virtual hackathon will introduce computer science enrichment to our 3rd grade through 12th grade community in the Scotch Plains-Fanwood school district through a variety of programming workshops.
-Students can choose one of six learning tracks to participate in.
+The 2023 EEF HackSPF hackathon will introduce computer science enrichment to our 3rd grade through 12th grade community in the Scotch Plains-Fanwood school district through a variety of programming workshops.
+Students can choose one of five learning tracks to participate in.
 This will be a playful, exploratory computer programming event for all of our HackSPF students!

 Coding is emerging as a new literacy for students because it helps them develop problem solving and computational thinking skills.
 When learning to code, students learn how to break down problems into components that make them easier to solve, and how to create algorithms to solve problems step-by step.